 Spearman's correlation in population values, confirmed cases, deaths, confirmed cases per 100k inhabitants and ratio of confirmed cases and deaths, was tested for all cities (Figure 2A) or cities with less than 6x106 inhabitants (Figure 2B).
-As expected, we observed a strong negative correlation between the ratio of confirmed cases and deaths when compared to confirmed cases (R = -0.93), or the population (R = -0.77) or deaths (R = -0.39), in both conditions.
-Medium positive correlation values were observed between deaths and confirmed cases in both conditions (R = 0.45), as well as confirmed cases for 100k inhabitants and confirmed cases (R = 0.39).
+As expected, we observed a strong negative correlation between Case-Fatality Rate when compared to confirmed cases (R = -0.93), or the population (R = -0.77) or deaths (R = -0.39), in both conditions.
+Medium positive correlation values were observed between deaths and confirmed cases in both conditions (R = 0.45), as well as Incidence rate/ 100.000 residents and confirmed cases (R = 0.39).
 Additionally, we detected an medium positive correlation (R = 0.63) between the confirmed cases and the population of inhabitants, which is maintained when removing the most populous municipalities (R = 0.62).